In light of upcoming elections, the Office of Human Resources sends a friendly reminder regarding election activity in the workplace.

 - post website information, transmit emails, or make a presentation that advocates for or against a ballot measure or candidate;

 - make outgoing calls to schedule or organize campaign events or other activity that advocates for or against a ballot measure or candidate;

 - place posters that advocate for or against a ballot measure or candidate in a public work space or facing out on doors or windows;

 Public employees MAY:

-- use personal time, lunch hours, breaks, and days off for political activity;
+- use personal time, lunch hours, breaks, and days off for partisan political activity;

 - express personal political views;